Rune-W2/Blue-Axolotl-Detector/README.md

 # Prerequisites

-You will need the latest release of the fabric loader which is available here: https://fabricmc.net/use/installer/
+You will need the latest release of the fabric loader for Minecraft version 1.20.1 which is available here: https://fabricmc.net/use/installer/ make sure to install the version for Minecraft 1.20.1

 You also need the latest release of the fabric api for version 1.20.1 available here: https://www.curseforge.com/minecraft/mc-mods/fabric-api/files